 Wait!
 One More Thing

-As a generation we are more equipped to disciple the nations than at any other time in history.
+As a generation we are better equipped to disciple the nations than at any other time in history.
 We are not specifically called to evangelize the nations.
 That may be a part of discipleship, but after 150 years of modern missions, evangelism has, for the most part, not worked to produce generations of people in “receiving” countries that are prepared to equip others.

-Nations of the world are not asking westerners to do evangelism, church planting, church growth, education, business, government, healthcare; they are asking us to help them to do it.
+Nations of the world are not asking Westerners to do evangelism, church planting, church growth, education, business, government, or healthcare; they are asking us to help them to do it.
 Will you be part of the movement to disciple the nations?
 For you see, at the end of His time on earth, Jesus is quoted as saying, “Now therefore go and make disciples of the nations” [Matthew 28:19].
 The sense we get from scripture then, is that the first thing Jesus may ask us in glory is, “What did you do with my last request?”
 What is your life-response?

 Founder; Chief Innovation Officer